Tax Collector’s Office Window Hours: Monday through Friday, 8:30 am to 4 pm. We do not close for lunch.

 2022 grand list real estate, motor vehicle, and business personal property bills were payable by August 7, 2023.
 They are available online.
 When looking up your bill, select the option to view "ALL" if you want to see all bills, including prior years; or "DUE NOW" if you want to see only your current bill(s).
 The online E tax bill lookup system has changed.
 The new system looks different, but you still are able to look up what you owe, and what you paid.
 You are now able to put items directly in your "shopping cart" to pay them.

 Bills for the first installment of the October 1, 2022 grand list were due July 1, 2023, payable without interest by August 7, 2023.
 You were given extra time (past August 1) this year because bills were mailed late.
-Interest for the month of September on late first installment payments is now 4.5%.
-This represents 1.5% per month for three months (July, August, and September), because interest reverts to the July 1 due date.
+Interest for the month of November on late first installment payments is now 7.5%.
+This represents 1.5% per month for five months (July through November, inclusive), because interest reverts to the July 1 due date.
 Interest is charged by the month, not per diem.

 Revised / corrected tax bill Please click this link to see a sample revised / adjusted tax bill